-Fall Prevention: Solutions for Your Home1
+Fall Prevention: Solutions for Your Home

 Limited Reach

 Trying to reach high closet rods can be dangerous.
 Use height-adjustable closet rods to keep your clothes within reach.
-If you must use a step stool, use one that has a bar to hold on to or use a "reacher" or "grabber" device instead to extend the reach of your arm.
+If you must use a step stool, use one that has a bar to hold on to.
 Never use a chair as a step stool.
-You can find examples of assistive devices online.
+If you need to extend your reach, use an assistive device such as a “reacher” or a grabber.

 Install a peephole in the front door at the right height for you.
 This will allow you to see out without the hazard of trying to balance on your tiptoes.